California Rare Fruit Growers

 The County of San Diego has detected the citrus disease Huanglongbing (HLB) in the

-CDFA declared a citrus quarantine area starting in February 2023 that has now been expanded.
+CDFA declared a citrus quarantine area starting in February 2023 that has since been expanded.

 Please visit the San Diego County government website or visit CaliforniaCitrusThreat.org to learn more.